AD | Featured

 Automate when possible

-Automation might be a curious thing to be thinking about in this important time in your life, but imagine if dinner was sorted every night, your laundry and home always clean and your fridge is always stocked?
+Automation might be a curious thing to be thinking about in this important time in your life, but imagine if dinner was sorted every night, your laundry and home were always clean and your fridge is always stocked?
 This is now possible in our modern era, so consider a ready-made food delivery subscription, grocery delivery and even a cleaner to keep your home at its baseline of cleanliness and order.
 You might think this is overkill now when the baby hasn’t yet arrived, but when it does you won’t have time to do the things that once happened so easily – and you want to be as kind to yourself in those moments of overwhelm.

 When you tell people that you have a plan for your post-pregnancy, you might get a few laughs.
 The truth is that children are incredibly unpredictable and you don’t know what trade-offs and decisions you will make when you are faced with the needs of your young family.
 The small steps we have highlighted above actually make a huge impact, so start there and give yourself a break if things take a little longer than you anticipated to find a rhythm.